Having attended many team meetings, I’ve experienced both good and bad meetings.

 Effective meetings are a powerful way to bond a team, whereas poorly run meetings can de-motivate a team and frustrate team members.

-An example of this could be, “We are team of dedicated professionals whose job is to increase revenue, improve productivity and support business initiatives through the solutions we provide.
+An example of this could be, “We are a team of dedicated professionals whose job is to increase revenue, improve productivity and support business initiatives through the solutions we provide.
 This won’t happen unless we function as a cohesive, high-performing team.”

 - Have an agenda.
-Unless there is an agenda for a meeting, it can be very easy to get off track and talk about things that are not relevant, which can easily result in the meeting going over time and fail to achieve the outcomes desired.
+Unless there’s an agenda for a meeting, it can be easy to get off track and talk about things that aren’t relevant, which can easily result in the meeting going over time and not achieving the outcomes desired.

 - State the outcome of the meeting.
 Every meeting must have a purpose.
-It is pointless to have a meeting just for the sake of having a meeting.
-This is quite a common practice especially in large companies, where there are recurring meetings scheduled, which leads to team members not attending meetings or not wanting to contribute during meetings.
+It’s pointless to have a meeting just for the sake of having a meeting.
+This is a common practice especially in large companies, where there are recurring meetings scheduled, which leads to team members not attending meetings or not wanting to contribute during meetings.
 Every item on the agenda needs to have an intended outcome or purpose for being on the agenda.

 I’ve found incomplete action items is one of the biggest objections people have towards attending meetings.
-Comments like, “Nothing will get done anyway” or “What’s the point of suggesting something if all we do is talk about it rather than doing something about it” can create a negative team culture.
+Comments like, “Nothing will get done anyway” or “What’s the point of suggesting something if all we do is talk about it rather than do something about it” can create a negative team culture.

 - Confirm action items at the end of the meeting.
-In my experience, this is something which is a stumbling block for most meetings.
-While minutes and action items may be written down, a recap or summary of what was discussed is not done.
+This is something that’s a stumbling block for most meetings.
+While minutes and action items may be written down, a recap or summary of what was discussed isn’t often done.
 This is the responsibility of the meeting facilitator or the minute taker to summarise at the end of meetings.

 - End on time and confirm the next meeting.
 Finishing on time is a habit and needs to be part of the team culture.
-Failure to do can create a negative connotation towards meetings.
+Failure to do so can create a negative connotation towards meetings.
 Once items have been reviewed and assigned, the next meeting date and time should be scheduled.

 These are seven basic guidelines for conducting effective meetings.
-Whenever meetings go off track, chances are one or more of these guideline have not been followed.
+Whenever meetings go off track, chances are one or more of these guidelines have not been followed.